stacks-network/stacks/whenmainnet.md

 TLDR: There is no exact launch date, estimate is Fall 2020.
-Kryton Phase 3 [was deployed](https://blog.blockstack.org/krypton-launch-proof-of-transfer-now-implemented-on-the-stacks-2-0-testnet/) on Thur Sep 24, 2020 :rocket::tada: -- Xenon Phase 4 is the last phase and focused mostly on testing.
+Krypton Phase 3 [was deployed](https://blog.blockstack.org/krypton-launch-proof-of-transfer-now-implemented-on-the-stacks-2-0-testnet/) on Thur Sep 24, 2020 :rocket::tada: -- Xenon Phase 4 is the last phase and focused mostly on testing.
 Read [this post](https://blog.blockstack.org/when-stacks-2/) about our philosophy of focusing on quality.

 # What is Stacks 2.0?
 Stacks 2.0 is a new layer-1 blockchain that uses [Proof-of-Transfer (PoX)](https://blockstack.org/pox.pdf) to connect to Bitcoin.
 Stacks 2.0 enables secure apps and [predictable smart contracts](https://clarity-lang.org)